CathyCha/BCB420.2019.GEO.tissues/README.md

 The script **`Geo_tissues_data_download.R`** will include instructions on how to download the 18 tissue datasets from the GEO NCBI database using the **`getGEO()`** function from the GEOquery package.

+The **`getGEO()`** function downloads a .gz file from the dataset corresponding to the input accession ID.
+THe .gz is a compressed file that contains a .txt file that is further read into R as a Bioconductor Expression Set class

 It will return a vector of expression sets.

 This script also returns a character vector of the Illumina probe ID's which will be used later to map the ID's to its matching HUGO symbol.